joneshf/joneshf.github.io/_posts/2015-12-31-Comonads-Monoids-and-Trees.md

 const changed = tree => tree.reduce((acc, x) => acc || x, false);
 ```

-Notice that we have moved `changed` to be a plain function rather than being a method on the `Tree`.
+Notice that we have made `changed` a plain function
+rather than being a method on the `Tree`.
 This makes things a bit easier to work with.

 Now, let us see if it works: